 “This work was supported by the Health Humanities and Arts Research Collaborative (HHARC), The Commons, and the Office of Research at the University of Kansas.”

-All funds must be expended within five months of the application deadline, at which point, a final report of activities is due to HHARC. (maximum 2 pages)
+All funds must be expended within twelve months of the award start date, at which point, a final report of activities is due to HHARC. (maximum 2 pages)

 The report must include: